 Wearing gloves, rinse your nettle leaves well and lay out to dry on a kitchen towel.
 Make a batter that is slightly thinner than pancake batter out of the flour, egg, and beer.
 Season well with salt and pepper.
 Heat oil in a pot on the stove.
 Dip each leaf into the batter (holding it by the stem) and carefully drop into the hot oil.
 When the battered leaves turn golden brown, remove from the oil with a slotted spoon and lay on a cooling rack.
 Serve fresh.

 This article has been translated from German to English by Christie Sacco.
-You can read the original version here: Die Brennnessel, eine echte Nährstoffbombe und Bakterienbremseaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original version here: Die Brennnessel, eine echte Nährstoffbombe und Bakterienbremseunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?